Epiteks/eblih/USAGE.md

 * Repository mode
 ````
 Commands :
-    new repo                    -- Create and clone the repository repo
+[TODO]new repo                    -- Create and clone the repository repo
     create repo                 -- Create the repository repo
-    clone repo                  -- Clone the repository repo
+[TODO]clone repo                  -- Clone the repository repo
-    clone user repo             -- Clone the repository repo of user
+[TODO]clone user repo             -- Clone the repository repo of user
-    link repo                   -- Link the current directory with repo
+[TODO]link repo                   -- Link the current directory with repo
-    link user repo              -- Link the current directory with repo
+[TODO]link user repo              -- Link the current directory with repo
     info repo                   -- Get the repository metadata
     list                        -- List the repositories created
-    list text                   -- List the repositories created containing text
+[TODO]list text                   -- List the repositories created containing text
-    backup repo                 -- Backup the repository repo
+[TODO]backup repo                 -- Backup the repository repo
-    backup user repo            -- Backup the repository repo of user
+[TODO]backup user repo            -- Backup the repository repo of user
-    backupall                   -- Backup all your repositories
+[TODO]backupall                   -- Backup all your repositories
     getacl repo                 -- Get the acls set for the repository
     setacl repo user acl        -- Set (or remove) an acl for user on repo
-    setacl repo group acl        -- Set (or remove) an acl for users in group on repo
+[TODO]setacl repo group acl        -- Set (or remove) an acl for users in group on repo
                                 ACL format:
                                 r for read
                                 w for write
                                 a for admin
 ````

-* Group mode
+* [TODO]Group mode
 ````
 Commands :
-    create name                 -- Create the group name
+[TODO]create name                 -- Create the group name
-    create name users           -- Create the group name with users (one or more)
+[TODO]create name users           -- Create the group name with users (one or more)
-    add name users              -- Add users (one or more) to the group name
+[TODO]add name users              -- Add users (one or more) to the group name
-    remove name                 -- Remove the group name
+[TODO]remove name                 -- Remove the group name
-    remove name users           -- Remove users (one or more) from the group name
+[TODO]remove name users           -- Remove users (one or more) from the group name
-    list                        -- List the groups
+[TODO]list                        -- List the groups
-    list name                   -- List the users in the group name
+[TODO]list name                   -- List the users in the group name
 ````

 * SSHKey mode